rya-sge/access-denied/_posts/2023-01-06-sorted-unsorted-array.md

 1) We divide the array in two parts
 2) We search in the first part, if the element is not in this one, we search in the second part, and so on.
-3) We stop as soon as we found the value or reached the end of the array.
+3) We stop as soon as we find the value or reach the end of the array.

 ## Conclusion